JNRowe/jnrbase/doc/api/git.rst

 --------

 ..
-    Can't be a doctest without shipping a git tree for the test, or basically allowing it a full ellipsis match :/
+    Can’t be a doctest without shipping a git tree for the test, or basically allowing it a full ellipsis match :/

 .. code-block:: pycon